IConji: Artist Community

 Note how the last example again defaults to the “noun + infinitive verb” format mentioned above.

 The artist also had the opportunity, if desired, to associate metadata with their character explaining the story behind the design, who they are, and their country of residence.
 Once accepted, the character was made available for use globally, by all iConji users.
 The artist had the ability to track the use of their character using the iConji Explorer application on the iConji website (no longer maintained).

 The first iConji Communications workshop was held at Colorado State University on April 7, 2011.
 40 participants representing a dozen countries convened to discuss the cross-cultural potential of this pictographic system.
 Over 100 new pictographs were designed and entered into the iConji vocabulary.

+Fate

+As of 2026, the iConji home page describes the project as having been discontinued in 2012, and includes an outdated note suggesting there had been plans to revive the app in 2019.
+As of 2026, the app remains unavailable.